src-d/blog/content/post/review-building-static-analysis-tools.md

 the paper:

-* *Large investment.* Although theoretically better and more complex analysis exists, it will require non-trivial engineering effort to scale
+* *Large investment.* Although theoretically better and more complex analysis exists, it will require the non-trivial engineering effort to scale

 * *High upfront cost.* It’s very hard to get the data, even to just estimate the cost-benefit ratio for such improvements, to justify research/implementation efforts